Strange World (film)

-Strange World is a 2022 American animated science fiction adventure film produced by Walt Disney Animation Studios.
+Strange World is a 2022 American animated adventure film produced by Walt Disney Animation Studios.
 The film follows a legendary family of explorers who must set aside their differences as they embark on a journey to a mysterious subterranean land inhabited by surreal lifeforms, in order to save the miracle plant Pando, which is their society's source of energy.
-It stars the voices of Jake Gyllenhaal, Dennis Quaid, Jaboukie Young-White, Gabrielle Union, and Lucy Liu.
+The film was directed by Don Hall and written by Qui Nguyen, and stars the voices of Jake Gyllenhaal, Dennis Quaid, Jaboukie Young-White, Gabrielle Union, and Lucy Liu.

-The film was directed by Don Hall, and written by Qui Nguyen.
 Hall first conceived Strange World in 2017.
 It drew inspiration from pulp magazines, Journey to the Center of the Earth (1864), Fantastic Voyage (1966), Jurassic Park (1993) and King Kong (1933).
 To communicate non-verbally, several animators worked to create the movement of the character Splat.
 While the film is predominantly CGI, the film incorporates 2D animation from Randy Haycock, with additional 2D animation by Eric Goldberg and Mark Henn in certain scenes.
 Henry Jackman provided the musical score.
 The film introduced Disney's first openly LGBTQ lead character, leading to the film being pulled from theatrical release in some regions.

 Strange World premiered at the El Capitan Theatre in Hollywood, Los Angeles, on November 15, 2022, and was released in the United States on November 23, by Walt Disney Pictures.
-It received generally positive reviews from critics but was a box-office bomb, grossing $74 million, with a projected loss of $197 million for Disney.
+It received generally positive reviews from critics, but was a box-office bomb, grossing $74 million, with a projected loss of $197 million for Disney.
+After its release on Disney+, it was the most-watched film during its first weeks on the platform.